 Awards and Public Service

 In addition to former service to the FBINCAAA and current service for The Writ, Charles has received many honors and accolades during his education and throughout his career.
 Charles was honored with the distinguished graduate award from East Central University, a bar service award, and an outstanding pro bono attorney award from the Pima County Bar Association.
 Charles is also a life member in the National Registry of Who’s Who.
 In 2018, Charles received the prestigious Albert Nelson Marquis Lifetime Achievement Award from Marquis Who’s Who.

-In 2016, Charles was selected by the Phoenix Field Office of the Federal Bureau of Investigation (FBI) to attend the FBI Citizens Academy.
+In 2015, Charles was selected by the Phoenix Field Office of the Federal Bureau of Investigation (FBI) to attend the FBI Citizens Academy.
 The FBI Citizens Academy curriculum focuses on federal law enforcement issues and challenges.
-Each graduate of the FBI Citizens Academy is eligible for participation in the FBI Citizens Academy Alumni Association.
-Following graduation, Charles joined the FBI Phoenix Citizens Academy Alumni Association (FBIPCAAA) as a life member, and he also serves as a member of their board of directors.
-The FBIPCAAA is a community-based and supported organization, associated with, but not part of the FBI, designed to promote a safer community through community service projects and a process of educating business, labor, media, medical, minority, religious, government, senior citizens, and other community leaders about law enforcement, with particular emphasis on the mission and resources of the FBI.
+Each graduate of the FBI Citizens Academy is eligible for participation in a local chapter of the FBI Citizens Academy Alumni Association.
+Following graduation, Charles joined the FBI Phoenix Citizens Academy Alumni Association (FBIPCAAA) as a life member, and has served in various capacities as a Director (July 2016 to June 2019), Vice President (June 2017 to August 2017), Vice President of Operations (August 2017 to June 2019) and General Counsel (March 2018 to June 2019).
+Charles withdrew from service to the Phoenix CAAA in June 2019 in order to devote his FBI community outreach volunteer time in support of the FBI National Citizens Academy Alumni Association program.

 Charles and his exceptional staff remain devoted to Charles’ goals and ideals and, in doing so, to further the interests of our clients as best we are able.

 Further information about Charles R. Smith may be found on the following websites: